Podcast: Play in new window | Download

 Lauric Acid in coconut oil is helpful as the anti-viral Monolaurin, so as long as it’s tolerated, it will help fight the viruses.

 Coconut milk, coconut cream concentrate and coconut flour will all aggravate Herpes and Shingles.
 If you eat these and have herpes that are easily triggered, take a Lysine to help counter the Arginine.

 Should you avoid coconut oil if you’re underweight?

 Coconut oil has a solid reputation for weight loss.
 This comes from two areas – the thermogenic effects of MCT’s (Medium Chain Triglycerides) that promote fat burning and metabolic increase, and the hunger satisfaction that fat provides, helping us want to eat less.

 If you are underweight, coconut oil may be the wrong fat for you.
 If the thermogenic effects burn body fat and “rev up” metabolism, that’s all wrong for you.
-Advice is often given to eat more coconut oil if you’re hungry or need to maintain your weight, but I think ghee, lard and extra carbs will do a better job.
+Advice is often given to eat more coconut oil if you’re hungry or need to maintain your weight, but I think ghee, pastured healthy lard and extra protein and veggies will do a better job.

 All quality fats will help fill you up and cut hunger cravings, not just coconut oil.
 But undereating, especially of carbs, can be a problem for many in the Paleo world.
 (See my article on this).

-Should you avoid coconut oil if you’re hyper?
+Should you avoid coconut oil if you’re anxious?